 - Plants that are poisonous or have really thick sap (eg. Jack in the Pulpit).
 The poisonous plants are the only ones that deer will not eat even if they are hungry.
 Although if you are going to plant these, you do need to make sure that your pets won’t eat them either.

-I have read that if a deer is a motivated to get into your garden, a 6 foot fence isn’t high enough.
+However, I have read that if a deer is motivated to get into your garden, a 6-foot fence isn’t high enough.
 They can jump right over.

-I do like this idea though…making the fence higher by installing planters across the top.
+I do like this idea though: Making the fence higher by installing planters across the top.

 Of course, you might want to pick deer resistant plants to put outside the fence if you don’t want to attract too much deer attention to your yard.

-Fence styles which the deer cannot see through don’t have to be as tall as a see-through style (such as a split rail fence).
+Fence styles that deer cannot see through don’t have to be as tall as a see-through style of fence (such as a split rail fence).